 On the one hand, the Social Security Administration’s standards for total disability are fairly constant regardless of what kind of disability you have.

-Namely, to qualify for total, long-term disability and Social Security Disability benefits, you must be deemed incapable of performing any work which you have performed before; incapable of adjusting to any other kind of work which is available to people of your education level; and suffering from a disability which is expected to last more than a year or end in your death.
+Namely, to qualify for total, long-term disability and Social Security Disability benefits, you must be deemed incapable of performing any work which you have performed before; incapable of adjusting to any other kind of work which is available to people of your education level; and suffering from a disability which is expected to last more than a year or end in your death and meet the Blue Book listing.

 Respiratory problems may qualify for Social Security disability benefits as they fall under the same broad guidelines as any other potential disability.